radical-teach/major-project-group33/README.md

 Using pip you will need to download the latest version of python, osmnx, geopy, sickit-learn, and folium.
 We used nano as our compiler of choice to write and read the code files.

+**The code might take a long time to run depending on the ram of the memory

 python3 -m pip install osmnx

 python3 -m pip install geopy